-21 See Chapter 3: Needs Assessment of the Compliance Manual.
+24 See Chapter 3: Needs Assessment of the Compliance Manual.

-b) Describe factors in your service area that affect linkage to HIV care and treatment (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
-Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, intimate partner violence (including human trafficking), language or cultural barriers).
+- a) Provide the estimated number of people, including current health center patients, in need of HIV care and treatment in your service area and how you determined that number.
+Sources of information may include, but are not limited to, your current needs assessment,24 as well as community health needs assessments (such as those conducted by a hospital, health department, or other organization that serves the service area). - b) Describe factors in your service area that affect linkage to HIV care and treatment (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
+Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, physical environment, intimate partner violence (including human trafficking), language or cultural barriers). - c) Describe the effect of COVID-19 on linkage to HIV care and treatment needs in your service area.